Zach-Lewis11/Against-the-Odds-/README.md

 Be interactive (i.e., accept and respond to user input).

-Use at least two server-side APIs.
+Use at least two server-side APIs. --done google and weatherbit

 Does not use alerts, confirms, or prompts (use modals).